rtfisher/summerschool_lectures/README.md

   docker build --no-cache -t flashx-app --progress=plain -f flashx_dockerfile .
 - The build process will take several minutes, depending on your internet connection.
 Once the build is successful, you will see the string "SUCCESS" after the link line.

-3. To test run FLASH-X in a container named "flashx-container," get an interactive shell from Docker:
+3. To test run FLASH-X in a container named "flashx-container":
  ```
  docker run --rm -it --name flashx-container --hostname buildkitsandbox flashx-app
 ```